Equity (law): History

+Court of Chancery (c.
+1350–1875)

-By the 14th century, it appears that Chancery was operating as a court, affording remedies for which the strict procedures of the common law worked injustice or provided no remedy to a deserving plaintiff.
+By the 14th century, it appears that the Chancery was operating as a court, affording remedies for cases in which the strict procedures of the common law worked injustice or provided no remedy to a deserving plaintiff.
 Chancellors often had theological and clerical training and were well versed in Roman law and canon law.
 During this era, the Roman concept of aequitas influenced the development of the distinctly different but related English concept of equity: "The equity administered by the early English chancellors ... [was] confessedly borrowed from the aequitas and the judicial powers of the Roman magistrates."
 By the 15th century, the judicial power of Chancery was clearly recognised.

 Early Chancery pleadings vaguely invoked some sort of higher justice, such as with the formula "for the love of God and in way of charity".
 During the 15th century, Chancery pleadings began to expressly invoke "conscience", to the point that English lawyers in the late 15th century thought of Chancery as a court of "conscience", not a court of "equity".
 However, the "reasoning of the medieval chancellors has not been preserved" as to what they actually meant by the word "conscience", and modern scholars can only indirectly guess at what the word probably meant.
 The publication of the treatise The Doctor and Student in the early 16th century marked the beginning of Chancery's transformation from a court of conscience to a court of equity.

 Before that point in time, the word "equity" was used in the common law to refer to a principle of statutory interpretation derived from aequitas: the idea that written laws ought to be interpreted "according to the intention rather than the letter" of the law.
 What was new was the application of the word "equity" to "the extraordinary form of justice administered by the chancellor", as a convenient way to distinguish Chancery jurisprudence from the common law.